 In the version of Readers Theatre known as Chamber Style, the performance may eliminate music stands and employ a set, props, and other aspects of a full production.

-Regardless of the style of the staged reading, the result is a fully engaging “theatre of the mind”.
+Regardless of the style of the staged reading, the result is a fully engaging “theatre of the imagination”.

 Actors, free from the pressure of memorizing lines and stage movements, are able to immerse themselves completely in the characters and the story, often delivering some of their finest performances.